stunningpixels/lou-eval/README.md

 ## How to use

 - Add your keys in .env
-- Modify the bottom of attention.js
+- Run `npm run start`
-  - Choose your model here `const result = await run(MODELS.gpt40314);`
+- Choose a model in the CLI
-  - Choose your context length you want to test `const MAX_TOKENS = 4000;`
+- The model will be automatically evaluated, taking 10 samples at each context length starting at 1k tokens and doubling up to the maximum context length supported by the model
-    - Don't forget to leave some headroom for completion, if you're testing 128k tokens set this to 127.5k
+- Data is saved in the `/data` directory

 ## Future plans

-Want to evaluate other models?
-Create a PR!
-Sorry the code is pretty messy, hope to clean this up.
+- Evaluate other models (Claude, Open Source...)